3 Demo Fails That Cost You Work (And How to Avoid Them)

 Your demo should:

-✅ Showcase what you’re being booked for right now (your strengths).
+✅ Showcase what you’re being booked for right now (your strengths)

 Sometimes clients don’t know they need your voice until they hear it in a different light.
-That’s why a well-structured demo isn’t just a greatest hits reel—it’s a smart marketing tool that positions you for more opportunities.
+That’s why a well-structured demo isn’t just a greatest hits reel, it’s a smart marketing tool that positions you for more opportunities.

-Target Your Demo to the Right Audience
+Target Your Audience

 Not all demos are created equal because not all goals are the same.
 The demo you send to a potential agent might be very different from the one you use to book direct work.
 Agents want to hear range and marketability, proof that you can handle different genres, styles, and clients.
 A production company or ad agency, on the other hand, is listening for a perfect fit for their immediate needs.